 A study of the origin of life in the universe and of the chemical elements that make life and technology possible.
 Some contemporary issues that challenge sustaining life on the earth are considered.
-Restricted to non-science majors.
-Fulfills one math/science core requirement for non-natural science majors.
-Counts toward Catholic Studies minor.
+Restricted to nonscience majors.
+Fulfills one math/science core requirement for nonnatural science majors.
+IC